 Rows of cells inside the main section of the cellhouse.

-to visit an iconic tourist attraction is not ideal.
+tourist attraction is not ideal.
 Thankfully my camera was still able to take pictures provided I could leave it switched on the entire time.

 Coming ashore, I raced up to the cellhouse to get to the front of the queue for the audio tour.
 I figured I had about an hour to do the 45-minute tour before catching the ferry back to San Francisco, and a cab back to the hotel for my 3pm shuttle to the airport.